Mosiacsoft/mu-pipelines-doc/docs/destination-command/destinationCSV.md

 - **`header`**: If set to `true`, the CSV file will include a header row containing the column names.
 If set to `false`, no header row will be included.

-- **`quote_char`**: Defines the character used to quote string values in the CSV file.
+- **`quotes`**: Defines the character used to quote string values in the CSV file.
 This is typically used to enclose values that contain special characters or delimiters.
 The default is double-quote (`"`), but you can specify other characters like single-quote (`'`).

 - **`additional_attributes`**: This is an optional parameter.
 It allows for extra configuration.
 For example, you might use this to specify the `mode` of writing to the file.
 Common modes are:
   - `overwrite`: Replaces the existing file if it exists.